zhuyn-Tsinghua/zhuyn-Tsinghua.github.io/_pages/services.md

 ## Student Supervision
 I work as a mentor/collaborator to help supervise:
 - Jingqi Lin, Hong Kong University of Science and Technology, co-supervised with Prof. Qian Zhang
-- Jiawei Xue, Ziang Wang, Beijing Institute of Technology, co-supervised with Prof. Chunhui Duan, with INFOCOM/TOSN publications
+- Jiawei Xue, Ziang Wang, co-supervised with Prof. Chunhui Duan, with INFOCOM/TOSN publications